-TeachSign Units 1-3 is adapted for teaching in Māori/Te Reo settings.
+TeachSign Units 1-3 is adapted by Rachel Turner and Rachel Walker for teaching in Māori/Te Reo settings.

 TeachSign Level Two curriculum is launched on 14th August at the 16th NZSLTA National Conference which was held at Otago University in Dunedin.
 Thirty-five people were involved in this large scale project, led by Sara Pivac Alexander (CreateNZSL) and her core team - Lynette Pivac, Victoria Lessing, Susie Ovens, Josje Lelijveld and Becky West.

-TeachSign works with NZSLTA to obtain a large grant to deliver NZSL Level Two tutor trainings during 2021.
+TeachSign worked with NZSLTA to obtain a large grant to deliver NZSL Level Two Curriculum Training for tutors during 2021.